arbabiha/DMD-for-ergodic-systems/README.md

 # DMD-for-ergodic-systems
-A new variation of Dynamic Mode Decomposition for computing the Koopman eigenvalues for ergodic systems.
+This folder shows the application of Dynamic Mode Decomposition (DMD) algorithm for computing the eigenvalues and eigenfunctions of the Koopman operator  for * dynamical systems with ergodic attractors* following the paper
-This folder contains the data and computation files used in "Ergodic Theory, Dynamic Mode Decomposition and Computation of Koopman scpectral properties" by Hassan Arbabi & Igor Mezic, 2016
+"Ergodic Theory, Dynamic Mode Decomposition and Computation of Koopman scpectral properties" SIAM Journal on Applied Dynamical Systems, 2017 by Hassan Arbabi & Igor Mezic

-The examples in the paper:
+### The examples in the root folder:

 Lorenz_POD: computation of a POD basis for observables on chaotic Lorenz attractor,
 PeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Hankel-DMD,